-The small museum inside the bar is currently run by an enthusiast it is only free to children.
-Visiting it can tell you a lot about one of England's most controversial kings and it also lets you explore some of the inside of the bar.
-As well as the "garde-robe" [medieval toilet], the portcullis and its raising machinery, you can see how it was designed to resist attack with narrow stairs on alternate sides of the bar and stone ceilings.
-You can see the little turret room that was probably used as a prison called "Little Ease" [as even lying down would be difficult there].
+The small museum inside the bar is newly run by the York Archaeological Trust and is being rebranded "the Richard III experience"; the trust is a charity that charges for entry to its museums so it is only free to visit the entry floor with its shop [and most of the portcullis].
+P.3.1.
+Visiting the whole museum can tell you a lot about one of England's most controversial kings and it also lets you explore some of the inside of the bar.
+As well as the "garde-robe" [medieval toilet], the portcullis and its raising machinery, you can see how the bar was designed to resist attack with narrow stairs on alternate sides of the bar and stone ceilings.
+You can also see the little turret room that was probably used as a prison called "Little Ease" [as even lying down would be difficult there].